pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 ## EpochVoter

 The EpochVoter contract tracks users voting power during epochs.
 An epoch is range of time; the current epoch can be calculated by taking `current time % epoch length`.
-The length of an epoch should enough to safely cover the possible clock drift between sidechains and L2s.
-For example, if two L2s have seen 15 minutes of drift then the epoch length could be two hours in order to safely cover the maximum possible drift.
+The length of an epoch should enough to safely cover the possible clock differences between sidechains and L2s.
+For example, if two L2s have seen 15 minutes of difference then the epoch length could be two hours in order to safely cover the maximum possible difference.

 A user's voting power is the *minimum* balance they had delegated to them during an epoch.
 This prevents double-voting, because this effectively excludes any sending or receiving of tokens during an epoch.